hummingbird-project/hummingbird-docs/Hummingbird.docc/JobsPostgres/JobsPostgres.md

 The Postgres job queue driver uses `PostgresClient` from `PostgresNIO` and ``PostgresMigrations/DatabaseMigrations`` from the ``PostgresMigrations`` library to perform the database migrations needed for the driver.

+The Postgres job queue configuration includes two values.
+- `pollTime`: This is the amount of time between the last time the queue was empty and the next time the driver starts looking for pending jobs.
+- `queueName`: Name of queue used to differentiate itself from other queues.

 ```swift
 import JobsPostgres
 import PostgresNIO